 -

-Rinse the rice in clean water several times.
+Rinse the rice several times in clean water.

 -

-Heat the oil in a large casserole dish and brown the beef.
+Heat the oil in a large casserole dish, brown the beef.

 -

-Add the onions then the carrots, let brown.
+Add the onions then the carrots, and let them cook.

 -